syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Responsive.md

 ---
 layout: post
 title: Responsive with Grid widget for Syncfusion EJMVC
-description: How to set the grid, responsive to screen resolutions
+description: Learn here all about Grid support in Syncfusion ASP.NET MVC Grid control, its elements and more
 platform: ejmvc
 control: Grid
 documentation: ug
 ---

-# Responsive
+# Responsive in ASP.NET MVC Grid

 The Grid control has support for responsive behavior based on the client browser's width and height.
 To enable responsive, the `IsResponsive` property should be true.
 In Desktop and Tablet mode, to render scroller set `MinWidth` property.
 There are three modes of responsive layout is available in grid based on client width.
 They are.